 - Kayak to the Emerald Cave: Take a guided kayak tour to the Emerald Cave, a beautiful hidden gem!

-- Lake Mead Hot Springs White Rock Canyon: This hike is a little longer and may not be suited for younger kids.
-The 6-mile round trip trail takes you through beautiful slot canyons to the hot springs.
+- Arizona (Ringbolt) Hot Springs: This hike is a little longer and may not be suited for younger kids, especially since clothing is optional.
+The 6-mile round trip trail ends at secluded hot spring pools.
 Closed in the summer due to heat.

 - Nevada Southern Railway: Take a 35-minute ride in an open-air car or air-conditioned coach to the Railway Museum as you learn the history of the railway.
 Located in Boulder City.